adamakeo/faxDocument/docs/preferences.md

 The same is true when you lower AF.
 You are telling the system that ALL dynamically calculated values are too aggressive, and to make them lower.

+### Use Sigmoid Function
+Dynamic CR and ISF by default use a logarithmic function to perform calculations.
+Please read <a href="/autosens-dynamic">Autosense and Dynamic ISF/ICR</a> for more information.

+This option replaces the logarithmic function with a sigmoid function for Dynamic ISF/CR calculations and alters how AF affects their values (AF becomes akin to a safety limiter unlike how it was used in the logarithmic function).

+More information to this section will be added soon.
+Use this feature at your own risk.
+Set your AF to half of its current value if you decide to do so, and adjust from there.

+### Weighted Average of TDD.
+Weight of past 24 hours:
+Please read <a href="/autosens-dynamic">Autosense and Dynamic ISF/ICR</a> for more information.

+This ratio is used by "Adjust basal" for its calculations.
+It allows you to effectively control how dynamic basal adjustments are (if Adjust basal is enabled).
+You can increase the number to a max of 1 make them more dynamic, and decrease them to a minimum of 0 make them less dynamic.
+The default of 0.65 means that the system will use 65% of the TDD over the last 24 hours for its calculations, and 35% of TDD over the last 2 weeks.

+Example: Bill has a TDD of 55 U over the last 24 hours.
+He has had a TDD of 48 U over the last 14 days.
+His Weighted Average is set at 0.65:
+- TDD Average = 55 * 0.65 + 48 * 0.35 = 52.55

+As you increase the default 0.65 ratio to a higher number, the basal rates will be moreso determined by your last 24 hour insulin usage.